invertostew/music-library/README.md

 ## Testing

 Built using a TDD approach.
-Tests are focused on end-to-end testing.
+Tests are focused on integration testing.
 Each route/controller was first written as a failing test, which was then built out as per the tests, and later refactored and tested again.

 All tests are located inside of the `__tests__` directory.